 Most households are unique in their needs and it’s important for employers to understand the consideration factors in their hiring journey –

-from the eligibility to hire, the different schemes and subsidies available and to the general profile of the foreign domestic workers.
+from the eligibility to hire, the different schemes and subsidies available and to the general profile of the foreign domestic helpers.

-We present to you a brief guide on making the more well-informed decision when selecting a foreign domestic worker for your household.
+We present to you a brief guide on making the more well-informed decision when selecting a domestic helper for your household.